Kids Braces and Expansion Appliances

-While it is often difficult for parents to determine whether orthodontic treatment is necessary, the following list may help prompt you to seek our orthodontic advice.
+While it is often difficult for parents to determine whether kids braces or orthodontic treatment is necessary, the following list may help prompt you to seek our orthodontic advice.
 Take a look at your child’s teeth for the following signs:

 - Have crowded or misplaced teeth

 - Have difficulty chewing or biting food and chew with their mouth open

 - Suck their thumb